yerzhankaratay/AWT/exampleSite/content/blog/praktikum-hero.md

 ---
 {{< load-photoswipe >}}

 In the second half of November I participated in my first hackathon organized among Yandex.Praktikum's graduates, it was the graduate community's first one too, so I was happy to join cause I know the community well.
 We were 5 in a team which consisted of a backend, and a frontend developer, QA software tester, and two data scientists.
 I was one of the two latter ones (it's a data blog after all).
-All of us didn't know each other before we got teamed up.
+All of us didn't know each other before we were teamed up.

-Our task was to build a prototype of a real-time analytics platform to test hypotheses and see the results.
+Our task was to build a prototype of a functional real-time analytics platform to test hypotheses and see the results.
 We had 24 hours.
 We got data from a [homeless pet care service](https://teddyfood.com/) where one can donate to various shelters based in multiple cities across Russia.
 So the datasets included transactions per pet with a description and each pet's profile information.

 Before the task description was announced, we got a tip from a jury member to spend the time with fun.
 So when we started our heated discussions with an attempt to create a great hypothesis, that was the advice that we eventually followed, our hypotheses were: